Menu

 In addition to the guidance, the Department also released a Know Your Rights document that provides a brief overview of schools' obligations to students with ADHD.

 The mission of OCR is to ensure equal access to education and to promote educational excellence throughout the nation through the vigorous enforcement of civil rights.
 Among the federal civil rights laws OCR is responsible for enforcing are Title VI of the Civil Rights Act of 1964; Title IX of the Education Act of 1972; Section 504 of the Rehabilitation Act of 1973; and Title II of the Americans with Disabilities Act.
-For more information about OCR and the anti-discrimination laws that it enforces, please visit its website and follow OCR on twitter @EDcivilrights
+For more information about OCR and the anti-discrimination laws that it enforces, please visit its website and follow OCR on X @EDcivilrights

 Similar Topics of Interest

-: Study reveals the risk of developing ADHD was three times higher among children whose mothers used Acetaminophen during pregnancy.
+Study reveals the risk of developing ADHD was three times higher among children whose mothers used Acetaminophen during pregnancy.
+Published: 21 Feb 2025.

-: Study of 3.5M adults finds ADHD rates 10x higher in autistic adults without intellectual disability; ADHD medications linked to better health outcomes.
+Study of 3.5M adults finds ADHD rates 10x higher in autistic adults without intellectual disability; ADHD medications linked to better health outcomes.
+Published: 13 Feb 2025.

-Permalink: <a href="https://www.disabled-world.com/health/neurology/adhd-autism/adhd-rights.php">Guidance On Civil Rights of Students With ADHD</a>: U.S. Department of Education Office for Civil Rights guidance clarifying obligation of schools to provide students with ADHD equal educational opportunity under Section 504 of the Rehabilitation Act of 1973.
+<a href="https://www.disabled-world.com/health/neurology/adhd-autism/adhd-rights.php">Guidance On Civil Rights of Students With ADHD</a>: U.S. Department of Education Office for Civil Rights guidance clarifying obligation of schools to provide students with ADHD equal educational opportunity under Section 504 of the Rehabilitation Act of 1973.

-While we strive to provide accurate and up-to-date information, it's important to note that our content is for general informational purposes only.
-We always recommend consulting qualified healthcare professionals for personalized medical advice.
-Any 3rd party offering or advertising does not constitute an endorsement.
+While we strive to provide accurate, up-to-date information, our content is for general informational purposes only.
+Please consult qualified professionals for advice specific to your situation.